ensnare-org/ensnare-v1/NOTES.md

 These are all similar approaches, in a sense.
 The widget needs something to act on, which might be the actual action, or else just a marker that the action needs to happen.

+# Uids

+I'm not sure that Entities need to know their own Uids.
+Entities do not appear to use Uids for anything, and the things that do use them (ControlAtlas, ControlRouter, EntityStore) store their own copies.
+In other words, Uids establish relationships, but Entities do not care about relationships, so Entities probably do not need to care about Uids, either.

+# ControlAtlas

+ControlAtlas might turn out to be a bad idea, or perhaps not sufficiently designed.
+Its value is that it contains a Track's ControlTrips, and that it proxies for them when Orchestrator asks it to do work.
+So it's basically a list.
+But it cannot render itself (a.k.a. render the ControlTrips it contains) without asking ControlRouter for help (since ControlRouter knows the relationships), and I haven't figured out a non-clunky way to let them share that knowledge.

+Another path:

+  - EntityStore stores ControlTrips directly.
+This simply moves storage rather than adding or removing, no net change.
+  - Orchestrator treats ControlTrips like any other IsController (except for drawing, because they draw into the timeline).
+A tiny efficiency loss in a Vec of ControlTrips becoming a set of hash lookups, but that's insignificant.
+  - SignalChainWidget needs to be taught not to ask DisplaysInTimeline entities to draw.
+It currently checks to see what's in track.timeline_entities, but ControlTrips are not full timeline entities (ugh, this is getting brittle).
+  - ControlAtlas's drawing code becomes a ControlRouter widget.
+This solves the problem of ControlAtlas needing access to ControlRouter during drawing.
+(The widget would need access to EntityStore, though.)
+  - After writing this out, I don't think this improves anything.

+Yet another approach:

+  - Keep ControlAtlas, but Track is in charge of drawing it.
+So it creates the widget, and because it has access to ControlRouter, it can gracefully share access.
+This undoes some of the work I did to genericize DisplaysWithTimeline entities, but I haven't really seen any benefits from that, so maybe it wasn't actually valuable.

+I could also unify ControlAtlas and ControlRouter.